-In this paper, we have argued for the existence of case doubling as an empirically distinct phenomenon from case concord.
+In this paper, we have argued for the existence of case iteration as an empirically distinct phenomenon from case concord.
 While both result in similar surface patterns, they show some differences and they arise due to distinct underlying mechanisms.
 Case concord is the result of the morphological realization of case features on categorially distinct elements within the DP.
-It typically results in multiple instances of case internal to a continuous DP constituent.
-We have argued that case doubling, on the other hand, is the result of spelling out multiple instances of D that each realize case.
-We have demonstrated how this analysis can capture the case doubling pattern that we find in Tiwa, where multiple realizations of case are possible only under discontiguity.
+It typically results in multiple instances of case internal to a continuous

+DP constituent.
+We have argued that case iteration, on the other hand, is the result of spelling out multiple instances of D that each realize case.
+We have demonstrated how this analysis can capture the case matching pattern that we find in Tiwa, where multiple realizations of case are possible only under discontiguity.
 This pattern looks empirically different from concord as it does not result in multiple realizations of case in continuous DPs.
-This analysis of case doubling can be extended to account for a similar pattern in Amahuaca, and possibly related patterns crosslinguistically which appear to be distinct from canonical examples of concord.
+This analysis of case iteration can be extended to account for a similar pattern in Amahuaca, and possibly related patterns crosslinguistically that appear to be distinct from canonical examples of concord.

-As we noted at the outset, the concord/case doubling distinction is analogous to the agreement/clitic doubling distinction found in the verbal domain.
+As we noted at the outset, the concord/case iteration distinction is analogous to the agreement/clitic doubling distinction found in the verbal domain.
+In both concord and agreement, the same (case or φ) features are realized on multiple categorially distinct elements, while in both case iteration and clitic doubling, there are multiple syntactic instances of D that realize the relevant features.
 It is our hope that illuminating this contrast in the nominal domain will result in a richer understanding of both the theoretical and empirical landscape involving multiple realizations of case.
-Further, we hope that future descriptive and analytical work will serve to sharpen the contrast between the two phenomena and provide additional diagnostics for distinguishing concord and case doubling.
+Further, we hope that future descriptive and analytical work will serve to sharpen the contrast between the two phenomena and provide additional diagnostics for distinguishing concord and case iteration.